filipmadej/ibmwatson-nlc-groundtruth-forked-1463406432722/README.md

 2. A Bluemix DevOps Services project is created, and a Git repository is initialized.
 3. The `ibmwatson-nlc-groundtruth` project is cloned into the Git repository.
 4. Your copy of the application is built.
-5. The required Bluemix services are created.
+5. The Cloudant NoSQL DB service and Natural Language Classifier Bluemix services are created.
 6. The toolkit application is deployed to Bluemix.

 The entire process takes several minutes to complete, and the final step of deploying typically is the longest step.
 When the process completes, you'll see a confirmation message and a link to your running application.

+**Tip**: If you have instances of the Cloudant NoSQL DB or Natural Language Classifier Bluemix services that you created manually and do not need, delete them so that you're not charged for them.

-**Tip**: Your new DevOps Services project is set up to deploy changes to Bluemix immediately when you commit new changes to your Git repository.
+Your new DevOps Services project is set up to deploy changes to Bluemix immediately when you commit new changes to your Git repository.

 ## Log in to the toolkit application